Functional Medicine for

 When sleep stabilizes, inflammatory markers often decline naturally — because the body is finally allowed to recover.

-Sleep Is Foundational
+Sleep Is Foundational!

 You cannot fully optimize hormones, gut health, immune balance, detoxification, or metabolic function without addressing sleep.
+It is foundational physiology.
+When sleep stabilizes, the body shifts out of survival mode and into repair mode.
+And when the body is allowed to repair, healing becomes possible.

 Who This Is For? = Everyone!